-This decadent chocolate cake recipe makes two 9 in. cake layers and is the perfect pairing to our homemade chocolate buttercream frosting to double down on the chocolate flavor.
+This decadent chocolate layer cake is a chocolate lover’s dream, especially when paired with homemade chocolate buttercream frosting to double down on the chocolate flavor.
 Fluffy and moist, this is a simple cake for beginning bakers.

 Chocoholics rejoice!
 Rich in cocoa flavor with a fluffy and moist crumb, this is the only chocolate cake recipe you’ll ever need.
-With a few simple ingredients and these helpful tips and tricks under your belt, you’ll be able to make a chocolate cake perfect for any celebration!
+With a few ingredients and these helpful tips and tricks, you’ll be able to make the perfect chocolate cake!
 Pair this cake with our homemade mocha or chocolate buttercream for a dessert that’s sure to please.

 Setting Your Oven Temperature